EuPathDB/webvm-presentation/content/slides.md

   - e.g. tuningManager needs to be patched to do this
 - infrastructure will not support runtime flags to aid preventing conflicts between tuningManager and export scripts.
   - blocking tuningManager will have to be done in Jenkins.
-  - alternatively, follow up with John I. about using existing current_updater from apidb.instancemetainfo.